Knowledge-only mode

 - Publish internally - Team members can search and view without starting processes

-View-only access: Grant Light members permission to view templates without launching them.
-Perfect for contractors or new hires who need reference materials but shouldn’t start processes.
+View-only access - Grant Light members permission to view templates without launching them.
+Great for contractors or new hires who need reference materials but shouldn’t start processes.

-Department-specific knowledge: Use folders to organize procedures by department.
+Department-specific knowledge - Use folders to organize procedures by department.
 Sales sees sales procedures.
 Operations sees operations procedures.
-No information overload.

-Guest access for partners: Share specific procedures with guests - like your suppliers who need to understand your receiving process.
+Guest access for partners - Share specific procedures with guests - like suppliers who need to understand your receiving process.
 They see only what you share.

 Every procedure template includes a comment section.
 When someone spots an outdated step or has a better method, they comment directly on the template.
-Process owners get notified instantly.
+Process owners get notified right away.

-Real example: A warehouse worker notices the receiving procedure references an old dock door number.
+Example: A warehouse worker notices the receiving procedure references an old dock door number.
 They comment: “Step 3 should reference Dock 4, not Dock 2.”
 The template owner updates it immediately.
-Everyone sees the correct information from that moment forward.
+Everyone sees the correct information from that point on.

 - Template titles and descriptions